TuringGpt/Dashboard_Clone/envs/incident_management_technical/wiki.md

    2. Validate that the user status is active
    3. Obtain the participant's role in the bridge (host, technical_support, account_manager, or executive)
    4. Check for existing participant to prevent duplicates using discover_coordination
-   5. Add the participant to the bridge using manage_bridge_participants
+   5. Add the participant to the bridge using manage_coordinations
 4. Add a Work Note to the parent incident documenting the participant addition: "Bridge participant(s) added to bridge [Bridge Number] for incident [Incident ID]"
    ---